-- 3.18 Investment management expenses paid directly by GMPF are included within Management Expenses within the Fund account These costs together with other management costs are met from within the employer contribution rate.
+Investment management expenses paid directly by GMPF are included within Management Expenses within the Fund account.
+These costs together with other management costs are met from within the employer contribution rate.
 Certain of GMPF's external securities managers have contracts which include performance fees in addition to the annual management fees.
 The performance fees are based upon one off, non-rolling, three yearly calculations.
-It is GMPF policy to accrue for any performance fees which are considered to be potentially payable - 3.19 In addition, certain investments in pooled vehicles, predominantly in private markets, alternatives and property have investment costs deducted directly by the investment managers.
-These costs are charged directly to the Fund Account where information is available to the Custodian by the investment manager.
-Where costs are deducted by these managers and not disclosed to custodian they are included in the fair value adjustments applied to assets concerned within the Fund Account and corresponding notes.
-The annual report contains a comprehensive review of investment costs. - 3.20 Administration Expenses are included within Management Expenses within the Fund Account.
+It is GMPF policy to accrue for any performance fees which are considered to be potentially payable.

+In addition, certain investments in pooled vehicles, predominantly in private markets, alternatives and property have investment costs charged directly by the investment managers.
+These costs are allocated directly to the Fund Account where information is available to the Custodian by the investment manager, on an as paid rather than on an accruals basis.
+Where costs are charged by these managers and not disclosed to custodian, they are included in the fair value adjustments applied to assets concerned within the Fund Account and corresponding notes, in previous years all of these costs were treated this way.
+The annual report contains a comprehensive review of investment costs.

+Administration Expenses are included within Management Expenses within the Fund Account.
 These costs are accounted for on an accruals basis.
 The costs of administration are met by employers through their employer contribution rate.
 All staff costs of the administering authority's pension service are charged direct to GMPF.